Check Out What Whales Are Doing With CLF - Benzinga

 Volume & Open Interest Development

-In terms of liquidity and interest, the mean open interest for Cleveland-Cliffs options trades today is 7983.7 with a total volume of 45,500.00.

-In the following chart, we are able to follow the development of volume and open interest of call and put options for Cleveland-Cliffs's big money trades within a strike price range of $12.0 to $30.0 over the last 30 days.
+Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Cleveland-Cliffs's whale activity within a strike price range from $20.0 to $39.0 in the last 30 days.

 Cleveland-Cliffs Option Volume And Open Interest Over Last 30 Days